Review literature: (Kölln et al, 1972) (Stein and Desai, 2007)

 Incidence 1:700.
 Male:female = 2:1.

-The fusion of the lower poles takes place before the rotation and the ascension of the kidneys, thus the renal pelvis is positioned ventrally and caliceal system is positioned posteriorly.
+The fusion of the lower poles takes place before the rotation and the ascension of the kidneys, thus the renal pelvis is positioned ventrally and calyceal system is positioned posteriorly.
 The inferior mesenteric artery inhibits the ascension of the kidney.
 The vascular supply of the horseshoe kidney derives from the iliac vessels and the distal aorta.
-Due to the abnormal vasculature, horseshoe kidneys often develop an extrinsic ureteropelvic obstruction with hydronephrosis.
+Due to the abnormal vasculature, horseshoe kidneys may develop an extrinsic ureteropelvic obstruction with hydronephrosis.

 60% of patients with a horseshoe kidney do not develop any symptoms.
 Otherwise, hydronephrosis, nephrolithiasis and infections are the most often complaints.